AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

   * an array type whose element type defines default initialization; or

-  * a record type or type extension each of whose ``component_declarations`` either includes a ``default_expression`` or has a type which defines full default initialization and, in the case of a type extension, is an extension of a type which defines full default initialization; or
+  * a record type, type extension, or protected type each of whose ``component_declarations`` either includes a ``default_expression`` or has a type which defines full default initialization and, in the case of a type extension, is an extension of a type which defines full default initialization; or

+  * a task type; or

   * a private type whose Default_Initial_Condition aspect is specified to be a *Boolean_*\ ``expression``.